jfirebaugh/konacha/README.md

 cd mocha # or: cd chai
 git checkout master
 ... hack-hack-hack ...
-bundle exec rake generate # make and cp assets based on your changes
+bundle exec rake assets # make and cp assets based on your changes
 ```

 Assuming your app's Gemfile points at your Konacha checkout (`gem 'konacha',